-While this is my least favourite option of the 4, giving money to someone you trust is a viable solution if you don’t want to save your money in a bank account.
+Giving money to someone you trust is a viable solution if you don’t want to save your money in a bank account.

 As long as you really trust this person, your money should be secure, but make sure you know where they’re saving your money.
 Likely a bank account, maybe in investments?
 Or maybe one of the other 3 options mentioned above.
 I have no idea, but you should!